Amlyze/amltrix-data/markdown/actors.md

 - Holding accounts with minimal legitimate business operations, which reduces transactional transparency.
 - Concealing beneficial ownership through corporate paperwork or inactive entities.
 - Acting as a layering channel for quick cross-institution fund movements, thereby masking sources from financial institutions.
-- [Payroll Tax Evasion](https://framework.amltrix.com/techniques/T0147.001) — Established or purchased with minimal disclosure requirements to shuttle wages without proper withholding and evade payroll-related taxes by:

-- Operating under nominal or fictitious ownership, concealing the true controllers from financial institutions.
-- Handling payroll expenses for large crews off-the-books, masking the real wage base from tax authorities.
-- Facilitating the layering of illicit funds by routing payments and withdrawals through accounts in the shell company's name.
 - [Temporary Shell Companies](https://framework.amltrix.com/techniques/T0001.002) — These entities are formed with minimal or no real business activity and are used to receive, move, or disburse illicit funds under the guise of legitimate transactions.
 They are dissolved shortly after use, leaving little trace for investigators.

 This rapid lifecycle complicates financial institutions' attempts to detect suspicious behavior or identify ultimate beneficiaries before the entity ceases to exist.